Safety Data Sheets (SDS)

-Material Safety Data Sheets (MSDS) provide valuable information on chemicals as well as procedures for handling and working with a substance safely.
-The MSDS includes information such as physical data (boiling point, flash point, etc.), health effects, toxicity, first aid, storage, disposal, personal protective equipment, and spill/leak procedures.
+Safety Data Sheets (SDS), formally Material Safety Data Sheets (MSDS), provide valuable information on chemicals as well as procedures for handling and working with a substance safely.
+The SDS includes information such as physical data (boiling point, flash point, etc.), health effects, toxicity, first aid, storage, disposal, personal protective equipment, and spill/leak procedures.

-The manufacturer or distributor of a chemical product must send material safety data sheets to the purchaser (UTHealth) with the initial shipment of a product/hazardous chemical and with each update of the material safety data sheet.
-Material safety data sheets will either accompany or precede the shipment.
-Place the MSDS's in the Chemical Safety Binders that the EHS office has distributed to each Principal Investigator (P.I.).
-The manufacturer or distributor is not required to send an MSDS with subsequent orders of the same product.
+The manufacturer or distributor of a chemical product must send material safety data sheets to the purchaser (UTHealth) with the initial shipment of a product/hazardous chemical and with each update of the Safety data sheet.
+Safety data sheets will either accompany or precede the shipment.
+Place the SDS's in the Chemical Safety Binders that the EHS office has distributed to each Principal Investigator (P.I.).
+The manufacturer or distributor is not required to send an SDS with subsequent orders of the same product.

-To obtain a MSDS sheet on a product/hazardous chemical from UTHealth search Chemwatch.
+To obtain a SDS sheet on a product/hazardous chemical from UTHealth search Chemwatch.

 Look in the Chemical Safety Binder in your laboratory